 6. The show’s director came from documentary filmmaking.

 “We were all used to real life,” Vassar said, “and in the first couple of seasons, it shows.
 Only occasionally had we worked with actors, and if we did, we worked with actors as hosts because they were hosting a documentary we were making.”
 In the beginning seasons, the show shot with a small crew, too: “On the first season, it was basically director, a director of photography, an assistant photographer, a sound man, a producer, and lighting or grip guy,” Vassar said.
 “There were five or six of us, trying to make these little movies.
 It was like silent films in the 1900s.
 We did everything ourselves.”

-"We're balancing two needs here," Stack told the LA Times in 1990.
-"We're trying to produce theater and we're trying to do a public service."
+“We’re balancing two needs here,” Stack told the Los Angeles Times in 1990.
+“We’re trying to produce theater and we’re trying to do a public service.”